 Key Concerns raised by children following treatment include:

-- Weight gain (especially having a ‘moon’ face and ‘puffiness’)
+- Weight gain caused by treatments (including having a ‘moon’ face and ‘puffiness’)

 - Hair loss/having to wear a wig